TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Imaging data and ancillary measurements

 \section{Imaging data and ancillary measurements}

-The system \lensname\ was discovered from a combined search in the \textit{Wide-field Infrared Survey Explorer} (\textit{WISE}) and \textit{Gaia} data over the Dark Energy Survey (DES) footprint \citep{Agnello18c}.
+The system \lensname\ was discovered from a combined search in the {Wide-field Infrared Survey Explorer} and \textit{Gaia} data over the Dark Energy Survey (DES) footprint \citep{Agnello18c}.
 The deflector redshift is $z_{\rm d} = 0.230 \pm 0.002$ and the source redshift is $z_{\rm s} = 0.777 \pm 0.001$ \citep{Agnello18c}.
-In this section, we describe the imaging data and spectroscopic measurements used in our analysis.
+In this section we describe the imaging data and spectroscopic measurements used in our analysis.

-\subsection{\textit{HST} imaging}
+\subsection{HST imaging}

-We obtained \textit{HST} imaging of the system \citep[GO-15320, PI: Treu;][]{Shajib19} using the Wide-Field Camera 3 (WFC3).
+We obtained \textit{Hubble} Space Telescope ({HST)} imaging of the system \citep[GO-15320, PI: Treu;][]{Shajib19} using the Wide-Field Camera 3 (WFC3).
 The imaging was taken in three filters: F160W in the infrared (IR) channel, and F814W and F475X in the ultraviolet-visual (UVIS) channel.
 Four exposures were taken in each filter to cover the large dynamic range in surface brightness of the brighter quasar images and the fainter extended host galaxy.
-For the IR band, we adopted a 4-point dither pattern and STEP100 readout sequence for the MULTIACCUM mode.
+For the IR band, we adopted a four-point dither pattern and STEP100 readout sequence for the MULTIACCUM mode.
 The total exposure times are 2196.9 s, 1428.0 s, and 1158.0 s, respectively, in the three filters.
-We show a false-colour RGB image of the system created from the \textit{HST} imaging in Figure \ref{fig:rgb_cutout}.
+We show a false-colour red-green-blue (RGB) image of the system created from the HST imaging in Fig. \ref{fig:rgb_cutout}.

-\ajs{The point spread function (PSF) corresponding to each filter is estimated from stacking \ajsiii{4--6} stars that are within \ajsiv{each} corresponding \textit{HST} image.
-These PSFs are only used as initial estimate \ajsiii{by both teams} and they are refined to more accurately match the PSF at the quasar image positions by iterative reconstruction during the lens model optimization (see Sections \ref{sec:glee_modeling} and \ref{sec:lenstronomy_modelling} for more details on the iterative reconstruction).}
+\ajs{The point spread function (PSF) corresponding to each filter is estimated from stacking \ajsiii{4--6} stars that are within \ajsiv{each} corresponding HST image.
+These PSFs are only used as \reply{an} initial estimate \ajsiii{by both teams} and they are refined to more accurately match the PSF at the quasar image positions by iterative reconstruction during the lens model optimization (see Sects. \ref{sec:glee_modelling} and \ref{sec:lenstronomy_modelling} for more details on the iterative reconstruction).}